 This book contributes to the innovation of writing education and research globally by providing crucial insights into how the structures and aims of literacy curricula vary internationally.
 It examines how nine education systems across five continents represent ‘good writing’ in curricula that shape students’ experiences learning to write in school.

-Offering detailed comparative analysis of writing research, International Perspectives on Writing Curricula and Development will be of great interest to academics, researchers, and students in the fields of education, literacy, curriculum studies.
+Offering a detailed comparative analysis of writing research, International Perspectives on Writing Curricula and Development will be of great interest to academics, researchers and students in the fields of education, literacy and curriculum studies.
 It will also be relevant reading for policymakers and curriculum designers.